As an Amazon Associate, I earn from qualifying purchases.

 This artery is a major supplier of blood to the lower arm.
 It is located on the inside of the upper arm, between the biceps and triceps muscles.
 Hypertension refers to consistently elevated blood pressure.

 American Heart Association Reports

-Hypertension is not thought of as a curable disease; rather, it is a controllable disease.
-As a responsible adult, you should use every opportunity you can to measure your blood pressure regularly.
+Hypertension is not thought of as a curable disease; As a responsible adult, you should use every opportunity you can to measure your blood pressure regularly.

 Prevention and Treatment

 For overweight or obese people, a reduction in body weight may produce a significant drop in blood pressure.
 Reducing salt intake would have little effect on the blood pressure of the rest of the population.

 In recent years, behavioral scientists have reported the success of meditation, biofeedback, controlled breathing, and muscle relaxation exercises in reducing hypertension.

 Diuretic drugs work by forcing fluid from the bloodstream, thereby reducing blood volume.

 Some people taking these medications report uncomfortable side effects, including depression, reduced libido (sex drive), muscle weakness, impotence, dizziness, and fainting.